the sweltering Caribbean Coast of Colombia.

 A sloppy street-food-style taco on a soft corn tortilla.

-Reading up on the history of a place before I go.
-When I arrive I love to sit in public places or ride public transport to see how the locals get about.
-Reading up on the history of a place before I go.
+reading up on the history of a place before I go.
 When I arrive I love to sit in public places or ride public transport to see how the locals get about.

-I was born in the Philippines, but grew up in Australia.
-I’d love to spend a few months in the Philippines getting to know my history, people and visiting many of the postcard perfect islands.
+I’d love to spend a few months in the Philippines, where I was born, getting to know my history, people, and visiting many of the postcard-perfect islands.